top of page

 My name is James

 I grew up in the church in rural-ish New Castle, Pennsylvania.
 I've been an insurance salesman, a grocery store manager, a data entry clerk, and a teacher.
-Since 2015, I've been a pastor in the Presbyterian Church (USA), facing the challenges of a declining church, a global pandemic, and all that goes with those things.
+Since 2015, I've been a pastor in the Presbyterian Church (USA), who has faced the challenges of a declining church, a global pandemic, and all that goes with those things.
 Longer than anything else, I've been a husband and a father of two.
 Since 2022, I've pastored a church in Cranberry Township, Pennsylvania.

 I grew up in a home of teachers who valued education, so I have a BA in English (Baldwin-Wallace College), an MDiv (Gordon-Conwell Theological Seminary), and am working on a DMin in adaptive leadership (Gordon-Conwell Theological Seminary).